ruby-hyperloop/todo-tutorial/story.md

 Cloud9 supports co-development, so if you hit a snag it makes it even easier to get help from others.
 Your development server can be accessed by others through your unique cloud9 url so you can immediately show people on other machines the Hyperloop multi-client synchronization.
 Once you are comfortable with Hyperloop, transitioning your app back to your normal development environment is as easy as doing a git pull of your saved repo.

+**If you want to go ahead as setup hyperloop on your development machine follow the instructions here:

 **Step 1: Get a Cloud9 account**